Bernardo-MG/repository-pattern-java/readme.md

 This has been created for my own use.
 Mostly this serves to create JPA repositories, using the [Java Patterns][java_patterns] library.

+## Features

+Offers the following helpful classes:
+- Repository for the basic JPA API
+- Repository for Spring's JDBC API

 ## Documentation
 Documentation is always generated for the latest release: